Overview of Chromosomal Anomalies

 Karyotype: The full set of chromosomes in a person's cells.

 Genotype: The genetic constitution determined by the karyotype.

-Phenotype: The person's clinical findings including outward appearance—the biochemical, physiologic, and physical makeup as determined by the genotype and environmental factors (see General Principles of Medical Genetics).
+Phenotype: The person's clinical findings including outward appearance—the biochemical, physiologic, and physical makeup as determined by the genotype and environmental factors (see Overview of Genetics).

 Mosaicism: The presence of ≥ 2 cell lines differing in genotype in a person who has developed from a single fertilized egg.

-Lymphocytes are typically used for chromosomal analysis, except prenatally, when amniocytes or cells from placental chorionic villi are used (see Procedures : Amniocentesis).
-Recently, free fetal DNA obtained from a maternal blood sample has been used for prenatal diagnosis of trisomy 21 (Down syndrome).
+Lymphocytes are typically used for chromosomal analysis, except prenatally, when amniocytes or cells from placental chorionic villi are used (see Amniocentesis).
 A karyotype analysis involves blocking cells in mitosis during metaphase and staining the condensed chromosomes.
 Chromosomes from single cells are photographed, and their images are arranged, forming a karyotype.

 Several techniques are used to better delineate the chromosomes: